 If you want to succeed in the podcasting world, you need to be consistent.
 And part of being consistent will entail uploading episodes on a regular basis.
 Uploading episodes on a routine basis will not only keep you in the minds of your readers, it will also help cement your credibility as an expert and authority in your niche.

 Undoubtedly, this is one of the most common reasons listeners will click the unsubscribe button.

 When someone subscribes to a podcast, they expect to learn something beneficial they can apply in their business or personal life.
 If they are not getting anything substantial, they won't think twice about unsubscribing and finding answers someplace else.

 Do an honest assessment of the last five episodes you've done.
 Can you honestly say you've shared something substantial and of benefit?
 If not, you have to rethink and do something about it.
 And you have to make the necessary changes stat.
 Otherwise, you'll be losing followers faster than you can keep up with.

 Since your audience can’t see you, they will base their impression of you solely on how you speak.
 That being said, it is always advisable to factor in the people you are talking to--your target audience.
 You should choose words that will resonate with them so you'll be able to effectively convey any message you would like to get across.

-For example, there are some podcasters out there that tend to have quite a sharp tongue and even use explicit language in their podcast episodes to give the impression to their audience that they are a no-nonsense.
-This would probably be okay if you want your podcast to target a younger audience.
-But if your business’ primary audience are seniors and retired professionals, this may come across as offensive and even unprofessional.
+Case in point: there are some podcasters who have a sharp tongue and may sometimes use explicit language to prove they mean business.
+And this is probably okay if your listeners are young adults or young professionals.
+However, if your primary audience are seniors and retired professionals, it can come across as offensive and unprofessional.